Sungaya ibaloi: In terraristics

 From the animals collected by Heitzmann in Benguet in 2013, a breeding stock was established, which was called as Sungaya inexpectata 'Benguet' or Sungaya sp.
 'Benguet' until the species was described.
 It was bred and distributed in Europe for the first time by Kneubühler.
 The stock is kept and bred pure in origin and has been referred to as Sungaya ibaloi 'Benguet' since the species description by Hennemann in 2023.

 Like all previously known representatives of the genus, Sungaya ibaloi is very easy to keep and to breed.
 It is the second most common Sungaya species in breeding after Sungaya aeta.
 The foliage of most common forage plants for stick insects is suitable as food, such as that of bramble and other Rosaceae as well as that of hazel, hornbeam and many others.
-To enable the eggs to be laid, the ground should be covered with a slightly moist layer of earth or sand.
+To enable the eggs to be laid, the ground is covered with a slightly moist layer of earth or sand.